 Back to sea.
 Marina leaves the IJmuiden locks for open water at the 14th of july, 2018.

 In looks, it can be seen that the ship was based on the design of the R-class ships, although from some angles, especially on the second picture, you see the superstructure looks kinda odd.
 On top of the bridge, two decks are added, housing the Horizon's lounge and bar, with floor to ceiling windows offering spectacular views.
 On top, a sports and sun deck are present.
 Deck 14 is overhanging the sides and balconies so it somehow looks as the ship lost some of its sides.
 What was nice to see is that the name of the ship is not spelled entirely in capital letters, just like the Costa Marina.
 What's in a name?

-The pictures were shot at IJmuiden, just after Marina had left the locks at the 30th of july 2011.
+The pictures (exept the last one) were shot at IJmuiden, just after Marina had left the locks at the 30th of july 2011.